 As we devise a quantitative and systematic theory for designing these agents, we hope to build our own understanding of the complex interplay between body, environment, and brain.

 The Santa Fe Institute, known for its pioneering work in information theory and self-organization, is an ideal setting to conduct our research.
-As we put concepts from complex systems research toward novel applications in the fields of robotics and AI, our aim is to create intelligent embodied agents that can adapt to their own bodies and environments.
+As we put concepts from information geometry toward novel applications in the fields of robotics and AI, our aim is to create intelligent embodied agents that can adapt to their own bodies and environments.

 - The German Research Foundation's Priority Programme on Autonomous Learning